Gut healing is not a diet or maybe it is?

 I have studied this for a very long time, namely after I bought Sarah’s book (which my dear friend Marci had signed for me!), The Paleo Approach: Reverse Autoimmune Disease and Heal Your Body.

 The only thing I will not be doing 100% is the coffee portion.
-I will still enjoy 1 cup of organic coffee with coffee milk per day.
+I will still enjoy 1 cup of organic coffee with coconut milk per day.
 I have gone periods without coffee, and it made no difference, and this is my last and only vice.

 You will heal.
 I will help.